Post-Newtonian Theory for Gravitational Waves: Physical introduction

-where one recognizes the fluxes at infinity given by Eqs.~\eqref{fluxE} and \eqref{fluxAM}, and where the second terms denote some total time derivatives made of quadratic products of derivatives of the quadrupole moment.
-Looking only for secular effects, we apply an average over time on a typical period of variation of the system; the latter time derivatives will be in average numerically small in the case of quasi-periodic motion (see e.g.,~\cite{BR81} for a discussion).
+where one recognizes the fluxes at infinity given by Eqs. \eqref{fluxE}--\eqref{fluxAM}, and where the second terms denote some total time derivatives made of quadratic products of derivatives of the quadrupole moment.
+Looking only for secular effects, we apply an average over time on a typical period of variation of the system; the latter time derivatives will be in average numerically small in the case of quasi-periodic motion \citep{BR81}.
 Hence we obtain